 Each of the working groups is open to anyone with an interest and expertise in API standards, information security and consumer experience and design.
 While each working group may operate slightly differently, all use email updates and blog updates on this site.
 Engagement is expected to take place online.
 This reduces barriers to participation, particularly for smaller organisations.
 In person workshops and meetings may supplement regular online engagement as this option becomes available.

 The working groups are the mechanism through which developing standards can be tested, examined and improved.
 They are not decision-making groups, although the Consumer Data Standards program will work hard to achieve consensus on topics discussed in the groups wherever possible.
 The Chair of the Data Standards Body has ultimate decision-making responsibility regarding the design of the standards.

 Principles to guide the working groups

 Principle one: open participation

 The process of standards development aims for inclusion.
 This does not mean that standards will be developed democratically but that all serious feedback will be considered during the process.
 The ability to provide feedback will not be restricted to a specific set of industry participants or organisations.

 Principle two: transparency

 The proposals put forward, the feedback provided and the resulting decisions will be transparent to the wider community.
 This is to ensure that all participants and segments of a designated sector have an equal opportunity to participate whilst simultaneously ensuring there is no perception of bias toward any specific stakeholder group.

-Principle three: Data61 is accountable for recommendations made
+Principle three: the Treasury is accountable for recommendations made